PavanRangani/docs/docs/prd/family/families.md

 [Mockups](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDSca4yOTFXumrya0SscBB4fps)

 - Shows all families available in the system
 - With each family shows names of the associated users.
 - In case of Multiple users for same role, shows each user's name in separate line in alphabetical order.
 - Families are shown in 3 groups in one table
   - Primary
   - Team member
   - Not associated
+- Families in which selected user has any role are shown under `Team member`.
+- Families where selected user has no role are shown under `Not associated`.
+- Families which are marked as lead are shown under `Primary`.
 - Under each group, records are sorted in Alphabetical order
-- By default list page is shown as per login user's role.
-User can view list page for any other user.
-Allows to select any other user  from dropdown.
-- Families in which selected user has any role are shown under `Team member`.
-- Families where selected user has no role are shown under `Not associated`  section.
-- User can mark any family under `Team member`to `Move to lead`.
-Such families are shown under `Primary` section for that user. `L` is shown as suffix  in name of that user in list page.
+- If there isn't any record in any group, that group won't be shown
 - On mouse hover of family shows hover effect.
 On its click opens family detail page.
 - For Families in which login user has no role, hover effect is not shown.
 - Vertmore actions of row:
   - Edit & Delete
   - Move to Lead (Only for families under Team member)
+- Move to Team member (Only for families under Primary)
 - Only user having `Admin` role can browse details of all family (Regardless of user has any role in that family or not)

+## View as Other user

+- Allows user to see family list page on behalf of other users
+- By default list page is shown as per current login user.
+- User can select any other user from dropdown
+- When other user is selected, it shows list page according to the selected user.
+Means records under Primary, Team member and Not associated group will be shown as per selected user.
+- Actions `Move to lead` and `Move to team member` will be performed as selected user.

+### UI requirement

+- By default list page is shown as per login user.
+So it shows `You` in `View as`
+- Shows dropdown icon.
+On click of dropdown, shows all active users names
+- On click of any user, shows that user selected.

+## Move to Lead

+- User can mark any family under `Team member` to `Move to lead`.
+- Families which are marked as `Move to Lead` will be shown under `Primary` section for that user.
+- In list page,  `L` is shown as suffix in name of that user who has marked that family as `Moved to Lead`
+- `L` is shown only under `Director` and `Advisor` column in list page.
+- Also allows user to `Move to Team member` for the families which are marked as `Move to Lead`

 ## Browse Family details